Duloxetine

 Can other medicines be taken with duloxetine?

 Duloxetine can interact with other medicines, e.g. warfarin, tramadol and herbal products.
-Always tell your doctor, nurse or pharmacist which other medicines you are taking or buying, so they can make sure there are no interactions between your medicines.
+Always tell your doctor, nurse or pharmacist which other medicines you are taking or planning to take, so they can make sure there are no interactions between your medicines.

 How long is the treatment continued?

-Treatment with duloxetine is continued indefinitely as long as it is effective and as long as no serious side effects occur.
+Treatment with duloxetine will continue as long as it works well and there are no serious side effects .

 If you stop duloxetine treatment for more than a few weeks there is a risk that your condition may get worse.
 Continue with your treatment unless advised by your doctor or unless side effects develop.